Benny-JH-L/CPSC-453/assignments/a3/453-skeleton-A3/README.txt

 "Show curve points": When enabled, shows the points that make up the selected curve (These points cannot be moved) "Reset Window": Clears all the active control points placed by the user.

+-- Orbit Viewer Controls
+Rotate Camera: Hold right mouse button down and move mouse to start rotating the camera.
+Zoom in/out: Using the mouse scroll wheel, scroll up to zoom in, and scroll down to zoom out.